 But there are kit sizes for every garden if you take a look here.

-***the system can stay put throughout the entire winter.
-Just blow some of the water out of the lines so they don’t freeze and break the tubes.
+Do you have to take it all apart in winter?
+The system can stay put throughout the entire winter.
+Just drain or blow some of the water out of the lines so they don't freeze and break the tubes.
 The only thing you need to take apart and bring inside is the filter and pressure gauge.